0ldude/fix_C922/README.md

-# unfuck_webcam
+# fix_C922
-A simple shell script to un-fuck your Logitech c920 webcam on Linux.
+A simple shell script to fix your Logitech c922 webcam on Linux.

 Fixes horrible issues with autofocus, autoexposure, autocolor temperature, brightness, color saturation...